dataflowg/dataflow-dj/README.md

 * ...and many more!

 ## LabVIEW Source Code
-All code is saved in LabVIEW 2019, with an (untested) version saved in LabVIEW 2013 available with the release.
+All code is saved in LabVIEW 2019.
 The project does not require any external LabVIEW libraries.

-If the built in LabVIEW sound VIs aren't working well (high latency or dropouts), the project also has hooks for using the [WaveIO soundcard interface](https://www.zeitnitz.eu/scms/waveio) library.
+If the built in LabVIEW sound VIs aren't working well (high latency, dropouts, or glitchy sounds), the project also has hooks for using the [WaveIO soundcard interface](https://www.zeitnitz.eu/scms/waveio) library.
 Unzip the library to `external\waveio_108`, then set the WAVEIO conditional symbol for the project to TRUE.

 If you're interested in some of the technical aspects of the project, read on...